evanatyourservice/llm-jax/README.md

 # llm-jax

-Pretrain a mistral-style model with fineweb-edu.
+Pretrain a language model with fineweb-edu.

 Has various optimizers: PSGD Kron, adamw, shampoo, and CASPR.
 Shampoo and CASPR probably not good for large nets, compile time problems.
 Any optimizer can be wrapped in schedule-free, see configs.py for more details.